Save the Date: 28-31 January 2019

 Vehicle Electrification: Is the Path to Mass Market Open?

 Menahem Anderman, Ph.D., President, Total Battery Consulting, Inc.

 “People show what will be the future, but it’s also dealing with practical questions, it’s not just a dream.”

 “We see experts from the car companies, the battery suppliers, and the system integrators.
 The presentations are of excellent quality.”

 - Eckhard Karden, Ph.D., Ford Research & Advanced Engineering

 “The annual visit of AABC is a must for any developer or scientist working on battery technologies for automotive applications.”

 - Arnold Lamm, Ph.D., Daimler AG

 “Thank you for visiting our AABC Europe website.
-I invite you to review the Call for Papers, and if you would like to be considered for a podium presentation, I encourage you to submit a speaker proposal by 11 August.
+I invite you to review the 2018 Agenda, and encourage you to save the date for 28-31 January 2019.